 • When violations occur at the factory where you bought your clothes as a brand, do you consider yourself to be responsible for full remedy when violations happen and do you act accordingly?

-If you do buy: be careful of empty promises… or downright lies
+If you do buy: be careful of empty promises… or downright lies.

 Buzzwords like “organic”, “fair trade”, and “ethical” are widespread today.
 While these terms serve as bait for the socially conscious consumer (brands consciously target women with messages about sustainability and inclusion) their definitions and standards often vary from brand to brand.
 Greenwashing tactics are rampant in the fashion industry, and many brands make empty promises they never keep.